Great Western Railway: Into the 20th century

-The generally conservative GWR made other improvements in the years before the World War I such as restaurant cars, better conditions for third class passengers, steam heating of trains, and faster express services.
+The generally conservative GWR made other improvements in the years before World War I such as restaurant cars, better conditions for third class passengers, steam heating of trains, and faster express services.
 These were largely at the initiative of T. I. Allen, the Superintendent of the Line and one of a group of talented senior managers who led the railway into the Edwardian era: Viscount Emlyn (Earl Cawdor, Chairman from 1895 to 1905); Sir Joseph Wilkinson (general manager from 1896 to 1903), his successor, the former chief engineer Sir James Inglis; and George Jackson Churchward (the Chief Mechanical Engineer).
 It was during this period that the GWR introduced road motor services as an alternative to building new lines in rural areas, and started using steam rail motors to bring cheaper operation to existing branch lines.

 One of the "Big Four"

 At the outbreak of World War I in 1914, the GWR was taken into government control, as were most major railways in Britain.
 Many of its staff joined the armed forces and it was more difficult to build and maintain equipment than in peacetime.
 After the war, the government considered permanent nationalisation but decided instead on a compulsory amalgamation of the railways into four large groups.
 The GWR alone preserved its name through the "grouping", under which smaller companies were amalgamated into four main companies in 1922 and 1923.
 The GWR built a war memorial at Paddington station, unveiled in 1922, in memory of its employees who were killed in the war.

 The new Great Western Railway had more routes in Wales, including 295 mi of former Cambrian Railways lines and 124 mi from the Taff Vale Railway.
 A few independent lines in its English area of operations were also added, notably the Midland and South Western Junction Railway, a line previously working closely with the Midland Railway but which now gave the GWR a second station at Swindon, along with a line that carried through-traffic from the North via Cheltenham and Andover to Southampton.

 The 1930s brought hard times but the company remained in fair financial health despite the Depression.
 The Development (Loans, Guarantees and Grants) Act 1929 allowed the GWR to obtain money in return for stimulating employment and this was used to improve stations including London Paddington, Bristol Temple Meads and Cardiff General; to improve facilities at depots and to lay additional tracks to reduce congestion.
 The road motor services were transferred to local bus companies in which the GWR took a share but instead, it participated in air services.

 A legacy of the broad gauge was that trains for some routes could be built slightly wider than was normal in Britain and these included the 1929-built "Super Saloons" used on the boat train services that conveyed transatlantic passengers to London in luxury.
 When the company celebrated its centenary during 1935, new "Centenary" carriages were built for the Cornish Riviera Express, which again made full use of the wider loading gauge on that route.